Finite-blocklength Fluid Antenna Systems: Main Results

 \subsection{BLER Upper-Bound for FBL-FAS}

-In this part, we derive the BLER upper-bounds of FBL-FAS under the case of \textit{known} channel conditions in \textbf{Theorem 5} and the case with \textit{no prior of CSI} in \textbf{Theorem 8}.
-For ease of description, we rewrite \eqref{eq:5} into a more compact form:
+Here, we upper-bound the BLER of FAS in the FBL regime, with results applicable to all the existing correlation models.
+To start with, we rewrite \eqref{eq:5} into a more compact form:

-with codeword (column of $\boldsymbol{X}$) $\boldsymbol{x}_u\in \mathcal{U}$ and we assume the fluid antenna can always switch to the ports with maximum amplitude.
-Let $g_{\mathrm{FAS}}$ be the random variable denoting the channel response afer port selection, which is defined by:
+with codeword (column of $\boldsymbol{X}$) $\boldsymbol{x}_u\in \mathcal{U}$.
+We assume an idealized port selection that chooses the strongest port.
+Notably, in quasi-static fading, the channel scanning or port selection can be carried out prior to payload transmission.
+The impact of practical switching/estimation overhead is an important topic but beyond the scope of this work \cite[Fig.~11]{channel_scan}.
+Let $g_{u,\mathrm{FAS}}$ denote the channel response after port selection, given by

-The correlation among ports has been reported in \eqref{eq:4}.
-One thing worth noting is that though each realization for each users' port selection may be different, the amplitude's statistical behaviors of all selected ports are identical to \eqref{eq:12}.
+Although each user performs port selection independently and thus obtains a possibly different realization $g_{u,\mathrm{FAS}}$, the random variables $|g_{u,\mathrm{FAS}}|$ are i.i.d.~across $u$ under independent user channels.
+For notational simplicity, we denote a generic post-selection gain by $|g_{\mathrm{FAS}}|$ when only its distribution is involved.

+With FBL, each user transmits one codeword within a single block, and an erroneous detection of any user's codeword results in a block error.
+At the receiver, we employ a block-wise ML detector, which jointly detects the transmitted codewords by minimizing the Euclidean distance between the received signal and all possible superpositions of candidate codewords.